Topological characterization of canonical Thurston obstructions: Thurston maps with parabolic orbifolds

 Equation~(\ref{eq:euler}) gives six possibilities for $\chi(O_f)=0$.
 If we record all the values of $v_f$ that are bigger than 1, we get one of the following orbifold signatures.

 \begin{itemize} \item $(\infty,\infty),$ \item $(2,2,\infty),$ \item $(2,4,4),$ \item $(2,3,6),$ \item $(3,3,3),$ \item $(2,2,2,2).$ \end{itemize}

 We are mostly interested in the last case.
 A \emph{$(2,2,2,2)$-map} is a Thurston map that has orbifold with signature $(2,2,2,2)$.
 From now on in this section, we always assume that $f$ is a $(2,2,2,2)$-map.
 An orbifold with signature $(2,2,2,2)$ is a quotient of a torus $T$ by an involution $i$; the four fixed points of the involution $i$ correspond to the points with ramification weight 2 on the orbifold.
 Denote by $p$ the corresponding branched cover from $T$ to $\Sphere$; it has exactly 4 simple critical points which are the fixed points of $i$.
 It follows that $f$ can be lifted to a covering self-map $\fh$ of $T$ (see \cite{DH}).
+For a $(2,2,2,2)$-map $f=(f,Q_f)$, we will denote by $F=(f,P_f)$ the corresponding $(2,2,2,2)$-map with exactly 4 postcritical points in the marked set.

 Take any simple closed curve $\gamma$ on $\Sphere \setminus \PP$.
 Then $p^{-1}(\gamma)$ has either one or two components that are simple closed curves.

 \begin{proposition} If there are exactly two postcritical points of $f$ in each complementary component of $\gamma$, then the $p$-preimage of $\gamma$ consists of two components that are homotopic in $T$ and non-trivial in $H_1(T,\Z)$.
 Otherwise, all preimages of $\gamma$ are trivial. \end{proposition} \begin{proof} Note that postcritical points of $f$ are, by definition, the fixed points of involution $i$ and critical values of $p$.
 Since $\gamma$ separates $\Sphere$ into two connected components, if $\gamma$ has exactly one preimage $\alpha$, then $\alpha$ must separate $T$ into two components and, thus, be contractible.
 The disk bounded by $\alpha$ in $T$ is mapped to one of the connected components of the complement of $\gamma$ with degree two.
 Therefore, there exists exactly one critical point of $p$ is this disk, and, hence, exactly one postcritical point in its image.